oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 A schema module is a collection of type definitions along with information about the module.
 ```
 Schema = Record {                            // Definition of a JADN schema module
-     1 meta            Meta,                     // Information about this module
+     1 meta            Meta optional,            // Information about this module
      2 types           Types                     // Types defined in this module
 }
 Meta = Map {                                 // Information about this module